Chernobyl (miniseries): Historical accuracy

 In a 1996 interview, Lyudmilla Ignatenko said that her baby "took the whole radioactive shock [...]
 She was like a lightning rod for it".
 This perception that her husband, Vasily, was radioactive and caused the death of her daughter soon after birth was recreated in the miniseries.
 However, Ukrainian medical responder Alla Shapiro, in a 2019 interview with Vanity Fair, said such beliefs were false, and that once Ignatenko was showered and out of his contaminated clothing, he would not have been dangerous to others, precluding this possibility.

 During an interview with BBC News Russian in 2019, Lyudmilla Ignatenko described how she suffered harassment and criticism when the series was aired.
-She said reporters hounded her at home in Kyiv and even jammed their foot in her door as they tried to interview her, and that she suffered criticism for exposing her unborn daughter to Vasily, despite the fact she hadn't known anything about radiation then and that risk to a fetus from such exposure is infinitesimally small.
+She said reporters hounded her at home in Kyiv and even jammed their feet in her door as they tried to interview her, and that she suffered criticism for exposing her unborn daughter to Vasily, despite the fact she hadn't known anything about radiation then and that risk to a fetus from such exposure is infinitesimally small.
 She said she never gave HBO and Sky Atlantic permission to tell her story, saying there had been a single phone call offering money after filming had been completed.
 She thought the call was a hoax because it came from a Moscow number and hung up.
 HBO Sky rejects this, saying they had exchanges with Lyudmilla before, during and after filming with the opportunity to participate and provide feedback and at no time did she express a wish for her story to not be included.

 The portrayal of Soviet officials, including the plant management and central government figures, received some criticism.
 Breus, the Chernobyl engineer, argues that the characters of Viktor Bryukhanov, Nikolai Fomin and Anatoly Dyatlov were "distorted and misrepresented, as if they were villains".
 Some reviews criticized the series for creating a stark moral dichotomy, in which the scientists are depicted as overly heroic while the government and plant officials are uniformly villainous.
 The occasional threats of execution from government officials were also seen by some as anachronistic: Russian-American journalist Masha Gessen argues that "summary executions, or even delayed executions on orders of a single apparatchik, were not a feature of Soviet life after the nineteen-thirties".
 Higginbotham takes a more positive view of the portrayal of the authorities, arguing that the unconcerned attitude of the central government was accurately depicted.